kavita-p/sparks.rs/README.md

 # Sparks!

 A Discord bot for indie TRPGs.
-Now freshly-oxidized.

 (she/her)